 Is there anything we DON’T like about the Berkey?

-The only thing to know is that it does require a bit more in terms of setup and upkeep, but don’t read that to mean it takes a lot of work.
+It also requires a bit more in terms of setup and upkeep, but don’t read that to mean it takes a lot of work.

-The most we really do is clean out the reservoirs every month and clean off the filters.
+We clean out the chambers every month and clean off the filters every 3-6 months or so.
 Aside from that, if we go out of town for longer than 5 days we make sure to follow the instructions for storing, cleaning, and re-priming the Berkey black filter elements when we get back.
-FOLLOW THE INSTRUCTIONS IN THE MANUAL AND YOU WILL BE FINE.

 Is a Berkey right for your family?